orchest/orchest/docs/source/fundamentals/jobs.md

 Jobs are a way to schedule one-off or recurring {term}`pipelines <(data science) pipeline>` runs in Orchest.

-A job can run multiple iterations of the same pipeline over time or small variations by using different parameters as inputs.
+A job can run multiple iterations of the same Pipeline over time or small variations by using different parameters as inputs.
-For example, you could create a job which uses the same ETL pipeline but extracts data from a different data source for each pipeline run.
+For example, you could create a job which uses the same ETL pipeline but extracts data from a different data source for each Pipeline run.

 ```{figure} ../img/jobs-list.png
 :align: center